 Tours Visiting the White House Visitor's Center

 The Old Town Trolley Narrated Tour offers hop-on/hop-off privileges for a flexible tour option that stops by the White House Visitor's Center.
 Aside from visiting the White House Visitor's Center, the Old Town Trolley Narrated Tour also makes stops at, or offers views of, sites including U.S. Capitol, Supreme Court, Lincoln Memorial, Veterans Memorial, FDR Memorial and numerous other popular landmarks throughout the DC area.

 The All Day Washington DC Interior Buildings Tour is just that — a full nine hour tour experience that offers an encompassing look at Washington DC.
-As with every tour on this list, you'll stop at the White House Visitor's Center, though will also stop at other unique locations including Ford's Theatre, Peterson House, World War 2 Memorial, American History Museum, U.S. Capitol and National Air and Space Museum.
-Additionally, you'll find views of may other sites including the FBI Building, Washington Monument, Library of Congress and much more.
+As with every tour on this list, you'll stop at the White House Visitor Center, and stop at other unique locations including Ford's Theatre, Peterson House, World War 2 Memorial, National Museum of American History, U.S. Capitol and National Air and Space Museum.
+Additionally, you'll find views of many other sites including the FBI Building, Washington Monument, Library of Congress and much more.

 Two Day Grand Tour

 Those wanting a full look at Washington DC will find the Two Day Grand Tour to be just the ticket.
 Offering two nine hour days of sightseeing, you'll feel as if Washington DC is your home town.
 Tour stops include the White House Visitor's Center, the stops along the All Day Washington DC Interior Buildings Tour, and more.
 And just as with the tour stops, you'll find the same views from the All Day Tour and then some along the Two Day Grand Tour for a complete look at our nation's capitol.

 Follow these links for information about touring other famous Washington DC buildings: